REAL ITALIAN FLAVOR. REAL FAMILY RECIPES.

 In the following decades, Buddy grew LaRosa's by franchising restaurants to people he knew and trusted.
 His first franchise owner, Ed Eilers, knew LaRosa's because he supplied the company's hoagy buns.
 Eilers noticed how often he was making deliveries, and recognized a good thing when he saw it.
-In time, LaRosa's Pizzerias grew to serve dozens of neighborhoods throughout Cincinnati, Dayton, Central Ohio, Northern Kentucky, Southeast Indiana and Tennessee.
+In time, LaRosa's Pizzerias grew to serve dozens of neighborhoods throughout Cincinnati, Dayton, Central Ohio, Northern Kentucky, and Southeast Indiana.

 Entrepreneurial Spirit Drives Innovation

 The same entrepreneurial spirit that drove Buddy continued to drive LaRosa's successes.
 In the early 1980s, LaRosa's began home and business delivery service.
 Other pizza competitors did too.
 But unlike them, LaRosa's delivered virtually everything on its menu...which we still do today with over 40 menu items.

 Already a great place for a dine-in meal, in 1991 we launched our "One Number" to make ordering your lunch or dinner hassle-free.
 Today, customers anywhere in our service area can call 513-347-1111 or 888-LAROSAS (toll free).
 All calls go to our Guest Service Center... not a busy, noisy kitchen.
 So customer service representatives can focus on taking your order quickly and correctly.

 Starting in 2003, Guests anywhere in LaRosa's service area could order online for carry out and delivery at www.larosas.com.
 It's a great way to see the entire LaRosa's menu and create your order at your own pace.